mmomtchev/nobind/README.md

 };
 ```

+If the compiler supports RTTI and has the demangling ABI, defining `NOBIND_TYPESCRIPT_DEBUG` will produce type annotation comments with the original C++ types.

 #### Forward declarations

 Generating TypeScript definitions may require the use of forward declarations - for example when two classes reference each other.
 In this case at least one of the classes must be declared before the other one is defined: